 MSNBC's Morning Joe follows more of a talk radio style of programming.
 Shamelessly partisan, the hosts are former republican Congressman Joe Scarborough playing Devil’s Advocate to self-proclaimed democrat Mika Brezenski (and vice versa).

 While GMA is known for committing numerous segments to such entertainment news as the most recent cast-offs from its own network’s Dancing With The Stars, and Today makes room on its couch for the parents of the country’s latest missing children, Brezezinski has been known to refuse to read her own producers’ news copy.
 She once attempted to light a script on fire instead of reading a report on the recent release from jail of Paris Hilton.
 Brzezinski received large quantities of fan mail supporting her on-air protest against leading with entertainment news instead of hard news.
 As a result,eventually a segment was christened “News You Can’t Use” that became a regular feature of the program.

 Morning Joe has been known to devote hours, not minutes, to breaking issues of the day.
 They don't just read the news or interview news makers.
 The hosts lead (often dominate) a discussion of the news with a panel of invited guests, usually correspondents or commentators who make their living delving into the details of politics.
 The show is more a study of the news than simply the reporting of the news.

 The Internet, tablets, and cellphones with limitless data have certainly changed the delivery of news in today's America.
 By the time the average person turns on the TV in the morning they may well have already seen the news headlines that have occurred overnight.
 A little levity might be just what they are looking for with that first cup of coffee.
 Nothing wrong with that.
-The important factor is whether or not the average American can tell the difference between news and hype, and the difference between a reporter and a personality.
+The important factor is whether or not the average American can tell the difference between news and hype, and the difference between a reporter and a personality or commentator.

 So, what do you take with your morning coffee?